christopherkullenberg/CV/.ipynb_checkpoints/cvkullenberg-checkpoint.md

 <!-- Norska boken + LETSboken-->
 <!-- Anslagstavlan på svenska till antologi -->

-  1. Hård af Segerstad, Y. ; Howes, C. ; Kasperowski, D. & Kullenberg, C. (2017, in press) "Studying closed communities on-line: digital methods and ethical considerations beyond informed consent and pseudonymity".
+  1. Hård af Segerstad, Y. ; Howes, C. ; Kasperowski, D. & Kullenberg, C. (2017) "Studying closed communities on-line: digital methods and ethical considerations beyond informed consent and pseudonymity".
 Zimmer, M. & Kinder-Kurlanda, K. (Eds.). *Internet Research Ethics for the Social Age: New Cases and Challenges*.
 Peter Lang.
   1. Kullenberg, C. (2011) "Sociology in the Making: Statistics as a Mediator between the Social sciences, Practice and the State", in Ann Rudinow Saetnan, Heidi Mork Lomell, Svein Hammer, *The Mutual Construction of Statistics and Society*, New York: Routledge.

 #### Editorial review